houssoli/vagrant-ansible-test/README.md

 Note: *If there are any errors during the course of running `vagrant up`, and it drops you back to your command prompt, just run `vagrant provision` to continue building the VM from where you left off.
 If there are still errors after doing this a few times, post an issue to this project's issue queue on GitHub with the error.*

-### 3 - Configure your host machine to access the VM.
+### 3 - Configure your host machine to access the VM

-  1. [Edit your hosts file](http://www.rackspace.com/knowledge_center/article/how-do-i-modify-my-hosts-file), adding the line `192.168.76.76  vagrant-ansible.test` so you can connect to the VM.
+  1. [Edit your hosts file](https://support.rackspace.com/how-to/modify-your-hosts-file/), adding the line `192.168.76.76  vm-01.vagrant` so you can connect to the VM.
-  2. Open your a terminal with `vagrant ssh vagrant-ansible.test` so you will be connected to the VM.
+  2. Open your a terminal with `vagrant ssh vm-01` so you will be connected to the VM.

 ## Notes

 - To shut down the virtual machine, enter `vagrant halt` in the Terminal in the same folder that has the `Vagrantfile`.
 To destroy it completely (if you want to save a little disk space, or want to rebuild it from scratch with `vagrant up` again), type in `vagrant destroy`.